-Parents get frustrated teaching their child to read when they feel pressured into thinking that reading should happen by a certain age or at a certain pace.
+Parents get frustrated teaching kids to read when they feel pressured into thinking that reading should happen by an early age or at a certain pace.

 Here are some practical ways I have taught our kids to read.
 Though it is not comprehensive, the information in this post comes from my experience teaching in public schools and at home teaching our kids how to read.